YU-Zhejian/LinuxMiniPrograms/Readme.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Please Pay Attention

-As we're developing programs mostly under Microsoft Windows, we **DO NOT** pay attention to file permissions.
-You can execute `git config core.filemode false` to make your own copy of repository ignore them as well.

 ## Installation

 ### Dependencies